iqlearning/ci3-log-viewer/README.md

 # CodeIgniter 3 Log Viewer

-A Laravel-free adaptation of `opcodesio/log-viewer` package compatible with CodeIgniter 3 (PHP 7.4+).
+A CodeIgniter 3 adaptation of `opcodesio/log-viewer` package compatible with PHP 7.4+.

 ## Installation